NeptuneMagicSauce/CatPi/README.md

   - stop detecting as early as possible
   - when repeating: what tare should we use !?

+- BUG: on boot, it sometimes dispenses but the delay is just a few seconds into the 10/7 minute wait

 - remove the Repeat feature
   if not dispensed enough, then
   set the timer to a short value, like 1 minute